 The Financial Aid Office will evaluate each of these measurements at the end of each academic term (including summer term).
 Students, who do not meet the standards of the GPA or Pace will be placed on Financial Aid Warning.

-Students in this status may continue to receive Title IV Financial Aid for one additional term.
-At the end of that tem if they have not met the GPA and/or Pace requirement, they will be placed on Financial Aid Probation (suspension).
+- Students in this status may continue to receive Title IV financial aid for one additional term.
+At the end of that term if they have not met the GPA and/or Pace requirement, they will be placed on Financial Aid Probation (suspension).

-Students who do not meet the Maximum Time Frame (MTF) measurement are not eligible for a Financial Aid Warning Period and immediately become ineligible for Title IV Financial Aid.
+Students who do not meet the Maximum Time Frame (MTF) measurement are not eligible for a Financial Aid Warning Period and immediately become ineligible for Title IV financial aid.

 - While on the warning-transfer status, the student may be tentatively awarded aid, however no funds will be paid until the student is removed from the warning-transfer status and found to be in good standing.

-- If the student is found to be in poor academic standing with either their GPA or PACE the student will be placed on a Warning Term.
+- If the student is found to be in poor academic standing with either their GPA or PACE the student will be placed on a Warning term.